-&lt;sup>32 The "PBS occupations" which made the largest total contributions to manufacturing's falling employment share were: Legislators and senior management, -0.12 percentage points; Managers in financial and business services, -0.23 percentage points; Office administrative assistants - general, legal and medical -0.17 percentage points; Court reporters, transcriptionists, records management technicians and statistical officers, -0.15 percentage points; Library, correspondence and other clerks, -0.11 percentage points; Creative designers and craftspersons, -0.18 percentage points; Cleaners, -0.10 percentage points; and Public works and other labourers not elsewhere classified, -0.35 percentage points.
+&lt;sup>33The "PBS occupations" which made the largest total contributions to manufacturing's falling employment share were: Legislators and senior management, -0.12 percentage points; Managers in financial and business services, -0.23 percentage points; Office administrative assistants - general, legal and medical -0.17 percentage points; Court reporters, transcriptionists, records management technicians and statistical officers, -0.15 percentage points; Library, correspondence and other clerks, -0.11 percentage points; Creative designers and craftspersons, -0.18 percentage points; Cleaners, -0.10 percentage points; and Public works and other labourers not elsewhere classified, -0.35 percentage points.

-&lt;sup>33 The raw decomposition is presented in Appendix Table 3

-We also consider the robustness of the results to the definition of PBS occupations.
-The threshold which we have adopted is quite loose, only requiring that the PBS industry be more important to an occupation (in terms of employment share) than it is to total employment in all occupations.
+&lt;sup>34 The raw decomposition is presented in Appendix Table 3 important to an occupation (in terms of employment share) than it is to total employment in all occupations.
 Using data on the employment shares of the PBS industry in all four-digit NOC occupations in 2011, we calculate a series of stricter thresholds requiring that the share of an occupation's employment in the PBS industry be 0.5, 1, or 2 standard deviations above the weighted mean (i.e., all occupations).
 The results of this exercise at the three digit level which are comparable to Table 21 are presented in Table 23.